SamihSoylu/AppUpdater/README.md

 ## Setting this up

-I assume that you have a public domain address which as an example can be traditionally written like this `example.com`, and you have access to the `public_html` directory using FTP.
+I assume that you have a public domain address which as an example can be traditionally written like this: `example.com`, and you have access to the `public_html` directory using FTP.

 I also assume you know how to use an FTP client.
 If not, Google is your friend.